 The day of the move was emotional and bittersweet.
 We’d be moving on from the pain of bad memories but at the same time missing our home.
 We managed to get rid of what we didn’t need anymore through charities.
 I took most of the sentimental things and all my furniture for the room that Sara had offered me to stay in.
 Max didn’t need to take a lot apart from some of his drawers and a little bedside table .
-But most it was his clothes that he packed in a huge case along with some photographs.
+But most of it it was his clothes that he packed in a huge case along with some photographs.
 ‘Blimey, Max!’
 I giggled.
 ‘It’s almost as big as me’.
 He preferred that I took most of it, as he knew I would keep it safe.

 The removal men were so kind and compassionate about our situation.
 They made sure we had everything we needed to take with us as we had to leave in such a hurry.
 While they loaded up the van, we closed and locked up the flat for the final time and I placed the keys in an envelope to post back to the council.
 I turned to look at Max and we both tried hold back the tears from our eyes.
 ‘This is it then..I’ll really miss you, Max’.
 He then gave me a huge brotherly hug.
 ‘I’ll miss you too, Kate.
 I’ll come down and see you, we’ll sort something out very soon’.
 We said goodbye to our neighbours and parted ways.
 Max left with some men who he hired a small van from to help take him to Norfolk, and I left with the removal men who kindly offered to give me a lift to Veronica’s house.